 How has that worked out for the Cougars?
 Eh …

-Tanner was replaced by current Gamecocks’ head coach Mark Kingston prior to the 2018 season – who led South Carolina back to the super regional round in his first year at the helm.
+Holbrook was replaced by current Gamecocks’ head coach Mark Kingston prior to the 2018 season – who led South Carolina back to the super regional round in his first year at the helm.

 Things fell apart the following year, though, with the Gamecocks suffering through their worst season in a quarter century.
 Kingston’s squad posted a disappointing 28-28 overall record and an atrocious 8-22 mark against conference opponents.
 That was the program’s worst conference record since joining the SEC in 1992 and its worst overall mark since 1996.

 Things appeared to be improving modestly in 2020, but the college baseball season was suspended prior to conference play due to the coronavirus pandemic.
 South Carolina had a 12-4 record at the time the season was canceled – although it had yet to run the brutal SEC spring gauntlet.

 All told, Kingston has a 77-58 record at South Carolina – including a 25-35 record against SEC opposition.

 So far, the offseason has been a good one for Kingston and his staff – including a top ten national recruiting class.
 Will this infusion of new talent translate into wins?
 And will those wins help propel the Gamecocks to their first trip to Omaha in nine years?